 - Always try to pay your credit card bill in full.
 Don’t just pay the Minimum Amount Due.

-- This also means that spend only what you can repay easily, i.e. using this and current month’s income.
+- This also means that spend only what you can repay easily, i.e. using this and the current month’s income.
 Don’t go overboard with your spending (do read Spend Today Vs Invest for Tomorrow if it interests you)

 - Even if you are unable to pay in full and end up paying only the minimum amount due, ensure that this doesn’t happen regularly.
 Paying just the minimum amount on credit cards is okay if you are doing it for genuine reasons and rarely.
 Do not make it a habit.

-- Remember that you pay a very high rate of interest on credit card dues (30-40%) and even if you pay the minimum due amount, you only avoid late fees but still pay that high interest on outstanding credit card amount.
+- Remember that you pay a very high rate of interest on credit card dues (30-40%) and even if you pay the minimum due amount, you only avoid late fees but still pay that high interest on the outstanding credit card amount.

-- If you have an unmanageable amount as credit card outstanding, you can even consider taking cheaper personal loans to clear off the credit card debt.
+- If you have an unmanageable amount of credit card outstanding, you can even consider taking cheaper personal loans to clear off the credit card debt.
 Since personal loan rates are lower than credit card interest rates, you will save a lot on interest costs.

 - If you feel you have an uncontrollable spending problem, then acknowledge that credit card can be a big problem for you.
 Clear your dues and surrender it.
 Don’t use it.
 Plain and simple.